 Understanding Property Division Laws In Texas

-At MARVEL & WONG, PLLC in San Antonio, we know that property division can be a source of anxiety for many spouses going through a divorce.
+At Brandon Wong & Associates in San Antonio, we know that property division can be a source of anxiety for many spouses going through a divorce.
 Uncertainty and misinformation about the law can make answering the question “Will I have the assets I need to be okay financially?” very difficult.

 We help you ease your fears by educating you about the law and what to expect from the process.
-With our 100 years of combined experience in family law and respected reputation, you can trust that we have the talent and experience necessary to protect your interests.
+With our decade-plus of experience in family law and respected reputation, you can trust that we have the talent and experience necessary to protect your interests.